Betty Boop and Felix by Walker Brothers

 Early life and career

-Born in 1949, Greg Walker studied liberal arts and journalism at Syracuse University and has worked in film, commercial photography, newspapers and graphic arts.
-His main graphic influences are his father and his godfather Dik Browne, who drew Mort Walker's 'Hi and Lois' strip.
 Greg Walker started his cartooning career in the 1970s, writing and drawing comic books for Charlton Comics.
 These included comic books based on animated TV series, such as Jay Ward's 'Rocky and Bullwinkle', 'Underdog', and Hanna-Barbera's 'The Flintstones ('Barney and Betty Rubble').
-Greg Walker worked on 'Sarge Snorkel' (1973-1976), a comic book spin-off of Mort Walker's 'Beetle Bailey'.
-It featured original stories with Walker's creations, but had art by either Charlton staff artists or Walker's assistants.
+Greg Walker also worked on 'Sarge Snorkel' (1973-1976), a comic book spin-off of Mort Walker's 'Beetle Bailey' strip, featuring original stories with Walker's creations, but then with art by either Charlton staff artists or Walker's assistants.

 Beetle Bailey by Mort and Greg Walker